Annual air quality map

 How do I use and interpret the annual concentration map of air quality?

-The annual air quality map currently shows the modelled nitrogen dioxide concentrations from 2019, 2020, 2021 and 2022.
-Nitrogen dioxide mostly comes from traffic exhaust gases.
+The annual air quality map currently shows the modelled nitrogen dioxide concentrations from 2022, 2023 and 2024.
+Nitrogen dioxide mostly comes from traffic exhaust gasesand fine particles from particles transported from outside the country’s borders, local traffic, and wood burning.

 - By default, the annual map shows the annual average.